All of the Types of Contact Lenses Explained By WebEyeCare

 Contacts for Dry Eyes

-Having dry eyes can make using contact lenses a bit inconvenient.
-Dry eyes cause pain, burning, or a gritty sensation like an object in your eyes.
+Having dry eyes can make using contact lenses a bit inconvenient, as dry eyes can cause pain, burning, or a gritty sensation like an object in your eyes.
 However, there are several contact lens options for people with dry eyes.

 Colored Lenses

 Colored lenses allow wearers to change their eye color for cosmetic purposes or for vision correction.
-All contact lenses are medical devices, and you still need a prescription for colored contact lenses.
+All contact lenses are medical devices, therefore you still need a prescription for colored contact lenses

 Special-effect Lenses

-Special effect lenses are soft opaque contacts lenses used for costume and novelty uses.
-They cover the eye color, and their center lies over the pupil to allow you to see clearly.
+Special effect lenses are soft opaque contact lenses used for costume and novelty purposes.
+They cover the eye color and their center lies over the pupil to allow you to see clearly.

 Like other contact lenses, special effects lenses are medical devices and require a prescription.